stefanvstein/swap-key/README.md

 would likewise swap in 7 in `{:first 0 :tower {:left 1 :right {:value 7}}}` similarly to update-in.
 The `sum` function will only be retried up on a concurrent change of the path `:tower :right :value`.
 When something else is concurrently changed a simple `compare-and-set!` will occur, with the already transformed value associated.

-It's possible to update a part with more than one dependency, and still reduce retries:
+It's possible to update part with more than one dependency, and still reduce retries, by specifying each:

 ```clojure
 (def a (atom {:first 4 :tower {:left 1 :right {:value 2}}}))